JoshOn360Hz/Making-the-R1-useful/readme.md

 ## Flashing the ROM

-1. Follow the instructions on the R1 Escape GitHub page to unlock the bootloader.
+1. Follow the instructions on the R1 Escape GitHub page to unlock the bootloader or use rabbit developer mode to unlock bootloader.
 2. Once the bootloader is unlocked, boot into fastboot mode:
    ```bash
    adb reboot bootloader